locnnil/workshop/docs/how-to/debug-workshop-issues.rst

 The :option:`!--wait-on-error` option in :command:`workshop refresh`
 pauses the refresh when an error occurs;
 instead of reverting the workshop to its previous state,
-|project_markup| will leave it as is for you to investigate:
+|ws_markup| will leave it as is for you to investigate:

 .. code-block:: console